coco33920/ocaml-baguettesharp-interpreter/docs/advanced.md

 ![true](img/true.png)

-The `CUPCAKE` is meant to be replaced by any condition seen in basic
+The `CUPCAKE` is meant to be replaced by any condition seen in basic.
+That is all for the Advanced Usage, in the next page we will learn how to do a basic loop and program a plus/minus integer game!
+The code for the labels can be downloaded [here](test.baguette) and for the if [here](if.baguette)